Angono: Matters of the Art

 I do have to peel myself away, though, so I return to the main road.
 I cross to the other side and have an afternoon snack at the charming Balaw Balaw Restaurant.
 It’s filled with all colors imaginable, though, as I’m the only customer this afternoon, also feels lonely (a feeling I definitely can use without, hah).
 The place mainly serves traditional Filipino favorites and doubles as an art gallery.
 I have an order of maruja (deep-fried battered bananas) and a glass of iced tea.

-For those who prefer their art appreciation in the confines of an air-conditioned building, SM Center Angono, a few meters north, also has an exhibition of works by the Blancos.
-It serves as a nice microcosm of the town, albeit without its quaint charm.
-I again rest here for a bit before making the long way back to Ortigas and, eventually, home.
+For those who prefer art in an air-conditioned setting, SM Center Angono just a few meters north, also showcases works by the Blanco family.
+It provides a modern yet convenient glimpse into the artistic side of Angono, though it lacks the quaint charm of the town’s more traditional spaces.
+I relax here for a bit before starting the journey back to Ortigas and eventually heading home.